-Our guide soon had us isolated from other groups, for which I was glad, as at this speed it would have been a) too much for one manta, were we all to encounter one together, and b) a potential train wreck of multiple dive groups all coming to a halt in the one spot, with literally nothing to hold onto.
+Our guide soon had us isolated from other groups, for which I was glad, as at this speed it would have been a) too many of us for one manta, and b) a potential train wreck of multiple dive groups all coming to a halt in the one spot, with literally nothing to hold onto.

-As we sped on through the quite bare ‘landscape’, there were isolated oases of coral reef clusters, beautifully coloured and teeming with fish in a patch just a few metres across.
-Occasionally we throw ourselves into reverse against the current, fin furiously just to hold our ground and stay momentarily stationary to grab a few shots, then slowly drift away down current before pivoting round to face forward all the time scanning from side to side to a) keep at least one buddy in sight, and b) try to spot the elusive Mantas.
+As we sped on through the quite bare landscape, we drifted past isolated coral reef clusters just a few metres wide, beautifully coloured and teeming with fish.
+Occasionally we throw ourselves into reverse against the current, fin furiously just to hold our ground and grab a few shots, then slowly drift away down current before pivoting round to face forward all the time scanning from side to side to a) keep at least one buddy in sight, and b) try to spot Mantas.

 Then suddenly “Ting!
 Ting!”
 Our guide, somewhere out of sight ahead of us, had presumably spotted one.
 But where?
 Where was that sound coming from?

 “Ting!
 Ting!”
 And off we go again!
 But within just three more minutes, we encountered another manta actually on her cleaning station, and this time it was just our little group.
-The current was horrendous, but somehow we all manage to hit the deck and hold our positions.
+The current was ripping, but somehow we all manage to hit the deck and hold our positions.
 Just as the first cameraman went closer for a shot she spooked and retired to another Bommie about 12 m down current and diagonally further over.
-Three divers went around the back of the cleaning station to approach the other Bommie, but due to the current slipped downstream to be parallel to it.
+Three divers went around the back of the cleaning station to approach the other Bommie, but were carried downstream by the current.
 I waited in the hope she might come back.
-But no. So if the mountain won’t come to Mohammed, Mo has to come to the manta.
+But it was not to be.
+So if the mountain won’t come to Mohammed, Mo (well, me) has to go to the manta.

 Instead of going round the back of the cleaning station I used all my remaining strength to fight the current and fin around the front which put me between the manta and her cleaning station.

-Desperately looking around for something to hold onto I spotted a “Batu Bolong”!
-A rock with a hole in it.
-(Also the name of the dive site with just dived on earlier that day).
-Serendipitously I slipped my newly fashioned reef hook (made from a shed hook and carabiner from Bunnings not three days prior) into the hole and hey presto I could kneel and turn to face my manta.
-I don’t think she could see how, or that I was attached, as the hook would have been directly behind me.
+Desperately looking around for something to hold onto I spotted a “Batu Bolong”, a rock with a hole in it (also the name of the dive site with just dived on earlier that day).
+Serendipitously I slipped my reef hook into the hole and hey presto I could kneel and turn to face my new friend.
+I don’t think she could see that I was attached, as the hook would have been directly behind me.

 Then I started to dance my video lights in her general direction.
 Mantas are the smartest fish on the planet, with a brain to body size ratio bigger than humans.
 It said they can recognise people by their eyes alone!
 And they are as inquisitive as they are intelligent.